I wanted a trophy boyfriend

 I didn’t know the full answer right then and there, but I reflected on times I had received powerful solutions after stopping trying to force an answer.

-I realized I just needed to sit with the fact that the answer, or part of it, may – or may not – come to me in the fullness of time.
+I realized that maybe I just needed to sit with the fact that the answer, or part of it, may – or may not – come to me in the fullness of time.

 And I realized that was the answer.